rackerlabs/mimic/docs/development/getting-started.rst

 After the application bundle has been built, the bundle will be available inside of ``./dist/mimic.app``.
-This application can be treated like any other mac appliaction and moved into ~/Applications.
+This application can be treated like any other mac application and moved into ~/Applications.

 To run the application normally, you need only use ``open path/to/mimic.app``.